Description

 Pros of 77 Grain 556 Ammo

-• Barrier Performance: While not as effective as M855 against hard surfaces, still offers substantial impact results on soft targets.
+- Barrier Performance: Less effective than M855 against hard targets, however remains impressive on soft targets.

 Cons of 77 Grain 556 Ammo